eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

     Provider, the Registrar registers the attestation type(s) this entity wants to issue to Wallet Units, for example, diplomas, driving licenses, or vehicle registration cards.
-- Registered entities receive an access certificate from an Access Certificate Authority, as described in [Section 3.18](#318-access-certificate-authorities).
+- Registered entities receive one or more access certificate(s) from an Access Certificate Authority, as described in [Section 3.18](#318-access-certificate-authorities).
 - If supported by the Registrar, a registered entity also receives a registration certificate, as discussed in [Section 3.19](#319-providers-of-registration-certificates).